 Actively listen to your teen, as it’s an opportunity to build an emotional connection with them.
 Practice proactive listening so you can better understand them and encourage them to express their feelings.
 By having an open mind and a nonjudgmental perspective, you may be able to understand why they feel the way they do about suicide.

-Reduce and be aware of your teen’s online activities
+Be aware of and reduce your teen’s online activities

 With technology constantly accessible, it’s important to make sure your teen is being safe online.
 Atherton said having a good relationship with your teenager is important, as they’ll be more likely to talk to you about how they’re feeling and discuss their online activity with you.

-Here are a few tips for being aware of and reducing your teen’s online activities.
+Here are a few tips for being aware of and reducing your child’s online activities.

 - Keep an eye out for online searches that indicate your teen is planning to attempt suicide.

-- Watch for your teen using chatrooms or online communities directed toward suicide.
+- Watch for your teenager using chatrooms or online communities directed toward suicide.

-- Talk to your teen about upsetting or inappropriate content you find or suspect your teen may be browsing.
+- Talk to your teen about upsetting or inappropriate content you find or suspect they may be browsing.

-- Set up ground rules with your teen, such as no screen time after 9 p.m.
+- Set up ground rules with your teenager, such as no screen time after 9 p.m.

 Get mental health treatment for your teen

-When looking for suicide treatment for your teen, Atherton recommended you start with your insurance plan, if you have health insurance, and verify if you have mental health coverage.
-If you do, you can visit your plan’s website or call the number on your insurance card to find providers who are covered by your plan.
-You can also look for mental health resources at the school your teen attends.
-Oftentimes, there will be a school counselor who can assist your teen during school hours.
+When looking for suicide treatment for your teenager, Atherton recommended starting with your insurance plan, if you have health insurance, and verifying if you have mental health coverage.
+If you do, you can visit your plan’s website or call the number on your insurance card to find providers covered by your plan.
+You can also look for mental health resources at your teen’s school.
+Oftentimes, there’ll be a school counselor who can assist your teenager during school hours.

 When searching for suicide treatment for your child, be sure to find a provider or therapist who specializes in teen counseling and who can help you develop a suicide safety plan in case of an emergency.

 Teen Suicide Prevention Wrapup

 With suicide one of the leading causes of death for teens, it’s important that you take an active role in safeguarding your child’s mental health.
-Identify any warning signs and risk factors in your teenager and implement protective factors, including talking to them about how they’re feeling and contacting a mental health professional or emergency care when needed, and help them implement a suicide safety plan.
-By taking these steps, you can help your child and make a difference in one of the most important causes for today’s youths: suicide prevention for teens.
+Identify any warning signs and risk factors in your teenager, connect them with a mental health professional or emergency care when needed, and help them implement a suicide safety plan.
+By taking these steps, you can best support your child and make a difference in one of the most important causes for today’s youths: suicide prevention for teens.

 “The current generation has so many resources at their disposal, and they’re the most open and accepting generation that I’ve ever worked with,” Atherton said.
 “We just need to provide them with the resources, the connection, and the support that they need and listen to them, because they have a lot to say.”